dopeboy/curriculum-2.0/units/8-hash/README.md

 #Unit 8 - Hashes

 ##Synopsis
-This lesson introduces hashes.
+This unit introduces hashes.
 Students will learn how to initialize, store, and read from hashes.
 They will also learn how to access and manipulate individual elements of a hash.
 Finally, they will leverage their knowledge of loops to iterate through hashes.

 ##Lessons